From the Chair 14. Porch

-A series of short pieces written during the 2020 coronavirus lockdown by our Chair, Dr Sue Andrew, musing on discoveries made during walks from her Tavistock home.
+A series of fourteen short pieces written during the 2020 coronavirus lockdown by our Chair, Dr Sue Andrew, musing on discoveries made during excursions from her Tavistock home.

 12. The Hut Circle